alien4cloud/alien4cloud-go-client/examples/deploy-app/README.md

-# Deploy an already create application on a location
+# Deploy an already created application on a location

 This example shows how the Alien4Cloud go client can be used to: